darshVora/FileSystem/ReadMe.md

 Change password in appsetting.json for postgres and rabbitmq Modify throttle count in appsetting.json of FileDataProcessorService default is 30 Run both FileDataProcessorService and FileManager

+In FileManager there are two API's one to Upload multi part file and another to get file data Upload api accepts Multipart data
+GetFileData api has query parameter pageno, pagesize and content and returns result